 This minor provides non-majors an opportunity to pursue an interest in criminal justice.
 It introduces students to the major problems of instituting legal control over criminal behavior and the complexity of making legal decisions in a moral context.
 It enables students to develop an appreciation of the social scientific method and to communicate their experience with criminal justice effectively in writing.

 The minor in criminal justice is not available to criminal justice majors.
-Students majoring in community justice may not use their major coursework toward the criminal justice minor.

 Minor Requirements.
 The minor requires a minimum of 16 credit hours (four courses).